 - Various sizes of HSS drill bits

 - A can of compressed air

 1. Drill the Pilot Hole

-In this instance, we will assume the material is metal.
-Using a drill bit for metal, make a pilot hole in the material.
-The most important thing is to make sure the hole is entirely straight, so be sure to hold the drill perpendicular to the hole.
-Once you have reached the desired depth, remove the drill bit.
+For this example, we will assume the material is metal.
+Use a drill bit for metal and make a pilot hole in the material.
+It is important to ensure the hole is as straight as possible, so hold the drill perpendicular to the hole.
+Once you have reached the required depth, remove the drill bit.

 2. Use a Larger Drill Bit

-Enlarge the hole using a more significant size drill bit.
-Make sure it has a slightly narrower diameter than the tapping tool so that it has enough metal to gain purchase.
-Remove the drill bit and clean out the hole with a can of compressed air.
+Widen the hole by using a larger drill bit.
+Make sure it is slightly narrower than your tapping tool so the tool will be able to gain purchase.
+Remove the drill bit and clean the hole with a can of compressed air.

 3. Use the Tapping Tool

 Insert the end of the tapping tool into the hole.
-Keep the tapping tool perfectly straight because otherwise the bolt will be off-center, and while it will still hold, it will look untidy.
-Using the T-bar, gently twist the tapping tool and let it feed down into the hole.
+Keep the tapping tool perfectly straight, otherwise, the bolt will be off-center.
+While the bolt might still hold, it will result in a worse finish.
+Gently twist the tapping tool clockwise by the T-bar and let it move deeper into the hole.

-When you reach the bottom, go counterclockwise, and remove the tapping tool.
+When you reach the bottom, turn it counterclockwise to remove the tapping tool.
 You are now ready to insert the new bolt.